John6666cat/llama-cpp-python/README.md

 </details>

 <details>
-<summary>Loading a Local Image With Qwen3VL(Thinking/No Thinking)</summary>
+<summary>Loading a Local Image With Qwen3VL(Thinking/Instruct)</summary>

-This script demonstrates how to load a local image, encode it as a base64 Data URI, and pass it to a local Qwen3-VL model (with the 'use_think_prompt' parameter enabled for thinking model, disabled for instruct model) for processing using the llama-cpp-python library.
+This script demonstrates how to load a local image, encode it as a base64 Data URI, and pass it to a local Qwen3-VL model (with the 'force_reasoning' parameter enabled for thinking model, disabled for instruct model) for processing using the llama-cpp-python library.

 ```python
 # Import necessary libraries